-At a high level, your employee value proposition (EVP) answers two essential questions:
+Your employee value proposition (EVP) should answer a few essential questions:

-- 1. What can employees expect of your company? - 2.
-What do you expect of your employees?
+- What can employees expect of your company?

+- What do you expect of your employees?

+- How will employees contribute to and be motivated by your mission/purpose?
+(More on this soon.)